SuperDARN/pydarn/.github/ISSUE_TEMPLATE/feature_template.md

 *Please provide any other details about this feature*
     - *publications*
-    - *code in another language or in python*
+    - *GitHub link of code in another language or in python*
-    - *examples you may have seen that you will like incorportate - data visuals*
+    - *examples you may have seen that you will like to incorportate - data visuals*
     - *potential solutions to current/future problems*